opencost/opencost-website/docs/csv-export.md

     requests:
       storage: 1Gi # amount of required storage is based on amount of containers running on the cluster, adjust if required
 ---
-# Update the opencost deployment
+# Update the OpenCost deployment
 apiVersion: apps/v1
 kind: Deployment
 metadata: